Forensic deepfake audio detection using segmental speech features

 Moreover, in order to interpret the Cllr value and its relation with evidential strength, we need to define what constitutes a 'good' Cllr value first.
 According to \cite{van2024overview}, the usage of Cllr heavily depends on the field of forensics.
 For speech recognition datasets, the best Cllr is usually below 0.4 for strong evidential strength, while for signature comparison, the value is around 0.6.
 Furthermore, this value is empirical as it varies by algorithm (e.g., number of Gaussians) and sample size.
 For our purpose, we define a Cllr below 0.4 as good, between 0.4 and 0.6 as moderate, and above 0.6 as weak.

 From Table \ref{tab:Cllr_eer_stats_1}, we observe that the voices of YouTube speakers exhibit temporal variation, with speakers JA and AM showing more rapid changes.
 Across all speakers, the phoneme [\textipa{U}] consistently yields the lowest Cllr values, while the second-lowest phoneme varies between individuals, for example, [i] for JA and [\textipa{aU}] for OB.
-One possible explanation is that current deepfake models may struggle to replicate the acoustic characteristics of this vowel, a possibility that warrants further investigation.
+A possible explanation is that [\textipa{U}] occupies an interior region of the vowel space that is sensitive to coarticulation, stress, and rounding dynamics.
+Small shifts in F1-F2 caused by smoothing in the synthesis pipeline, codec effects, or alignment noise can further push synthetic [\textipa{U}] away from the natural tokens, which improves separability and lowers Cllr.
+Training imbalance may also play a role if clean, sustained [\textipa{U}] tokens are underrepresented relative to highly frequent corner vowels.
+We note that this pattern does not imply that [\textipa{U}] is intrinsically more speaker specific.
+Rather, it suggests a mismatch that current systems have not yet captured for this category.
+Future work could test this hypothesis with controlled carrier phrases, balanced stress, and cross-system or cross-model evaluations, and could also repeat the analysis under band-limited and noisy conditions to probe robustness.